 - If you’re faced with an emergency, gasoline is easier to locate than diesel, so it’s easier to procure.
 Only 51% of filling stations on the east coast of the U.S. have diesel.

 - Gas engines tend to stop working sooner than diesel.
 This is because there is ethanol in gasoline.

-- Another disadvantage with gasoline engines is that they get less miles to the gallon than diesel.
+- Another disadvantage of gasoline engines is that they get fewer miles to the gallon than diesel.
 Meaning, they’re less fuel efficient and you’ll spend more money on fuel.

 - Diesel fuel is more efficient than gasoline because it has more energy per gallon.
 So, you might pay higher prices at the pump, but you will go farther before you have to top it off again.

 - Diesel engines tend to last much longer than gasoline engines.
-This is partially because they have less components than gas engines to potentially malfunction.
+This is partially because they have fewer components than gas engines to potentially malfunction.

 - Diesel engines are less common than gasoline engines, meaning their parts are less readily available making the engines more expensive to maintain.